-To provide opportunities for law students and young lawyers to learn about other cultures and legal systems in a spirit of critical dialogue and scientific co-operation.

-To assist law students and young lawyers to be internationally minded and professionally skilled.

-To encourage law students and young lawyers to act for the good of society.

-3.3 In order to reach its aims as set out in the Preamble and above ELSA's main fields of activity are:
+- To provide opportunities for law students and young lawyers to learn about other cultures and legal systems in a spirit of critical dialogue and scientific co-operation; - To assist law students and young lawyers to be internationally minded and professionally skilled; - To encourage law students and young lawyers to act for the good of society. - 3.3 In order to reach its aims as set out in the Preamble and above, ELSA shall have a set of main fields of activity, which are further defined in the Standing Orders of ELSA.

-The Student Trainee Exchange Programme (STEP), providing opportunities for law students and young lawyers to gain work experience in a foreign legal system while learning about other cultures.

-Seminars and Conferences (S&C) involving the acquisition of knowledge through exposure to professionals and foreign cultures.

-Academic Activities (AA) involving the development of legal knowledge through guided practical activities.

-Article 4 - Organisation
+Article 4 - Structure

-To achieve the said aims and activities ELSA and its related organisations (hereinafter also: "ELSA Network") is organised on three levels: local, national and international.
+4.1 In order to achieve its aims and activities, ELSA is organised on three levels: local, national and international.

-On a local level the ELSA Network is organised in local groups, in conformity with the legal order permitted by national laws and subscribing themselves to the aims and activities of ELSA.
-Local groups are bound to respect any decisions taken in accordance with these Statutes.

-On a national level the ELSA Network is organised in national groups being the organisations, which confederate local groups present in each respective country.
-They represent ELSA nationally and represent their local groups in the international network.
-National groups are members of ELSA in the context of these statutes.

-Internationally ELSA is represented by the International Board.
+- 4.2 At the local level, ELSA is organised in local groups, established and functioning in conformity with the legal order permitted by national laws, and subscribing themselves to the aims and activities of ELSA.
+Local Groups are bound to respect any decisions taken in accordance with these Statutes and the Standing Orders of ELSA. - 4.3 At the national level, ELSA is organised in national groups being the organisations, which confederate local groups present in each respective State.
+They represent ELSA nationally and their local groups in the international network.
+The National Groups are the members of ELSA in the context of these Statutes. - 4.4 At the international level, the association is represented by the International Board. - 4.5 ELSA, the National Groups of ELSA and the Local Groups of ELSA comprise the ELSA Network.